humdrum-tools/humdrum-documentation/guide/ch06/index.md

 *-
 </script>

-An important restriction for multiple stops in the `**kern` representation is that they must encode notes of the same duration.
+An important restriction for multiple stops in the <span class="rep">kern</span>
+representation is that they must encode notes of the same duration.
 In the above example, the left and right components of the multiple stop always share the same duration.
-(Note that this is a restriction of multiple stops in the `**kern` representation only, and does not necessarily apply to other Humdrum representations.)
+(Note that this is a restriction of multiple stops in the <span class="rep">kern</span> representation only, and does not necessarily apply to other Humdrum representations.)

 Notice that multiple stops are represented with a single spine (that is, there are no tabs present).

-Multiple stops may occur at any point in a `**kern` spine.
-For example, the following `**kern` data represents a scale that begins and ends with
+Multiple stops may occur at any point in a <span class="rep">kern</span> spine.
+For example, the following <span class="rep">kern</span> data represents a scale that begins and ends with
 chords:

 {% include verovio.html